-Pre-doctoral interns and post-doctoral fellows have the opportunity to develop an individualized training curriculum in conjunction with their training supervisor.
-Fellowships include a combination of clinical, supervisory, and/or research and training experiences.
-Fellows receive semi-annual written evaluations and a minimum of two hours of individual face to face supervision per week.
-In addition to individualized supervision, the fellow is actively involved in program meetings for research design, review, and preparation as well as clinical case review.
+All psychology trainees have the opportunity to develop an individualized training curriculum in conjunction with their training supervisor.
+Trainees include a combination of clinical, supervisory, and/or research and training experiences.
+Trainees receive semi-annual written evaluations and a minimum of two hours of individual face to face supervision per week.
+In addition to individualized supervision, Behavioral Psychology trainees are actively involved in program meetings for research design, review, and preparation as well as clinical case review.

-Post-doctoral fellows and pre-doctoral interns have numerous professional development opportunities including attending conferences and trainings along with his/her fellow trainees and/or program staff.
+Interns and post-doctoral fellows have numerous professional development opportunities including attending conferences and trainings along with his/her fellow trainees and/or program staff.
 In addition, opportunities for working alongside his/her training supervisor are numerous throughout the training year.

 HOW TO APPLY

 RECRUITMENT FOR THE 2019-2020 TRAINING YEAR IS IN PROGRESS.

 If you are interested in applying for an externship, please follow the application guidelines posted by the APA Externship Directory.